ricsanfre/pi-cluster/docs/_docs/metallb.md

 ![metal-lb-architecture](/assets/img/metallb_architecture.png)

-## Requesting Specific IPs
+## How to use

-MetalLB respects the Kubernetes service `spec.loadBalancerIP` parameter, so if a static IP address from the available pool need to be set up for a specific service, it can be requested by setting that parameter.
-If MetalLB does not own the requested address, or if the address is already in use by another service, assignment will fail and MetalLB will log a warning event visible in `kubectl describe service <service name>`.
+After Metal-LB is installed and configured, to expose a Kubernetes Service externally, simply it has to be created with `spec.type` set to `LoadBalancer`, and MetalLB will do the rest.

-{{site.data.alerts.note}}
+### Requesting Specific IPs

-Service's `.spec.loadBalancerIP` was the method used to specify the external IP, from load balancer Ip Pool, to be assigned to the service.
-It has been deprecated since [Kubernetes v1.24](https://github.com/kubernetes/kubernetes/blob/master/CHANGELOG/CHANGELOG-1.24.md) and might be removed in a future release.
-It is recommended to use implementation-specific annotations when available
+Metal-LB supports  custom `metallb.universe.tf/loadBalancerIPs` annotation that can be set in the Service to use a specific IP of Metal-LB pool. if Metal-LB does not own the requested address, or if the address is already in use by another service, assignment will fail and MetalLB will log a warning event visible in `kubectl describe service <service name>`.

-In case of Metal LB the annotation that can be used is `metallb.universe.tf/loadBalancerIPs`
+The annotation also supports a comma separated list of IPs to be used in case of Dual Stack services.

 ```yaml
 kind: Service